quangvdao/jolt/book/src/spec/instructions.md

 ## Instructions List

+### Logical & Arithmetic Instructions

+AND / OR / XOR

+- Perform bitwise operations using the corresponding subtables

+ADD / SUB / MUL / MULU / MULHU

+- Perform the operation in-circuit, and then range-check the result to be `u32/u64`

+SLL / SRL / SRA

+-

+### Set & Branch Instructions

+SLT / SLTU / BEQ / BNE / BGE / BGEU

+-

+### Load & Store Instructions

+LB / LH / SB / SH / SW

+(why no LW?)

+SW

+- Returns the lower 32 bits of the (second) operand

+- Is constrained via two `IdentitySubtable`s on the third and fourth chunks of the second operand (for 32 bits only, what about 64?)

+- What about the other chunks?
+Why can they be unconstrained?
+The answer is that the other chunks are simply ignored.
+There's no subtable lookup for them, so they are not present when combining lookups.

+### Virtual Instructions

+VirtualAdvice

+- Only range-check the advice to be `u32/u64`

+VirtualAssertLTE

+- Compute $x \le y$ as a combination of strict less-than and equality

+VirtualAssertValidDiv0

+- Inputs $x, y$ are interpreted as (unsigned) divisor and quotient
+- Output 1 if $x \ne 0$ or if $x = 0$ and $y = 2 ^ \verb|WORD_SIZE| - 1$

+VirtualAssertValidSignedRemainder

+-

+VirtualAssertValidUnsignedRemainder

+-

+VirtualMove

+- Just range-check each (16-bit) chunk of the operand to be at most 16-bit (instead of an arbitrary field element)

+VirtualMOVSIGN

+- Returns (max `u32/u64`) if the first operand's sign bit is 1, and 0 otherwise

+### Sequence of Virtual Instructions

+MULH / MULHSU / DIV / DIVU / REM / REMU

 NOTE: some instructions are actually sequences of other (virtual) instructions, which is the case for the `MUL` and `DIV` instructions.

 1. `ADDInstruction(x, y)`